AlphaOne1/sonicweb/CONTRIBUTING.md

 include:

 - a corse description of your nea feature
-- generate new or update (in case) the existing examnples
+- generate new or update (in case) the existing examples
 - update the CHANGELOG.md

 The CHANGELOG document contains the changes of the next major contains all the